akauppi/firebase-jest-testing/Writing tests.md

 The implementation checks for exceptions unrelated to Security Rules and throws those as normal exceptions.

-### Parallelism - `Promise.all` or not?
+### `Promise.all` - or not?

-Since the underlying data is immutable in nature, you can parallelize any and all of your Security Rules tests.
+You can parallelize any and all of your Security Rules tests.

-However, in practise it does not seem to matter much whether one runs 4 tests in parallel (`Promise.all`), or as subsequent `await`s.

-When your tests fail, it may in fact be easier to debug when the execution is happening one-by-one.
-All of this is **on you** and not enforced by the testing library.
+However, in practise it does not seem to matter much whether one runs 4 `expect`s in parallel (`await Promise.all(...)`), or as sequential `await`s.
+Theoretically the first one is cooler, but when your tests fail, it may in fact be easier to debug when the execution is happening one-by-one.
+The choice is yours.

 ## Testing Cloud Function events

 Your Cloud Firestore tests may also test Cloud Functions, indirectly.

-In our `test:userInfo` sample, writing to one collection causes a change in another, via the Cloud Functions.
+In the `test:userInfo` [sample](sample/test-fns/userInfo.test.js), writing to one collection causes a change in another, via the Cloud Functions.
 This normally takes ~150ms, even when locally emulated.
 Jest does not natively support such "wait-until" tests, but we made it do it, anyways.

 Like this: